Sunday, 15 September 2024

 Brief Encounter (1945)

 One of the most perfectly realised movies ever.
 This is so beautifully made you don't even realise it's doing that noir circular flashback, end at the start thing.
 It's a diabolical romance without being a diabolical romance.
-Two ordinary middle class people are caught in a moral dilemma as they are unwittingly swept up in a delicious forbidden romance.
+Two ordinary middle aged and middle class people are caught in a moral dilemma as they are unwittingly swept up in a delicious forbidden romance.
 Great characters wonderfully portrayed by top actors.
 Can't really fault this understated and charming film, everything's in the right place.

 Rollerball (1975)